 It also comes with a solid 25 years limited warranty, which alone shows manufacturer confidence.
 This is a very reliable machine for sewist newbies!

 The Finishing Touch (a.k.a.
 Our Final Thoughts)

-The affordability of the Singer 2277 makes it a great choice for those wanting to test the sewing waters without risking too much.
+There are lots of great sewing machines out there but the affordability of the Singer 2277 makes it a great choice for those wanting to test the sewing waters without risking too much.
 With lots of good points with plenty of features for a first-time machine, this is a great overall machine for beginners.